Skip to content

 But when it comes time to close the loan, for whatever reason, interest rates may have gone up, and the promised rate is no longer available, often putting the borrower in a tough spot.

-If rates increased, borrowers just bite the bullet and reluctantly agree to the current rate because they’re so far along in the loan process.
+If rates increased, borrowers just bite the bullet and reluctantly agree to the new rate because they’re so far along in the loan process.

-That’s why it is imperative to lock in your mortgage rate when you’re comfortable with it, and be sure to get it in writing and keep that document in a safe place!
+That’s why it’s imperative to lock in your mortgage rate when you’re comfortable with it.

 Finally, be sure to take the time to compare rates and compare lenders too.